yl2581961856-collab/Shell/docs/api.md

 ```

 Mount additional volumes (e.g., `/app/models`) if you need to supply model weights or persistent logs.
 For GPU deployment, keep the default base image (`pytorch/pytorch:2.3.1-cuda12.1-cudnn8-runtime`) and pass `--gpus all`.

+---

+### Memory Subsystem

+- Enable memory in `config/config.yaml` (`memory.enabled=true`).
+- Short-term memory keeps the latest turns in-process for context injection.
+- Long-term memory uses a Mem0 instance.
+Start it locally (`docker run -p 3030:3030 mem0ai/mem0:latest`) and export `MEM0_API_KEY` so the server can authenticate.
+- The assistant summarises each turn via the configured LLM before persisting it to Mem0.
+Retrieved memories are appended to the chat prompt as `Memory notes`.